|Simply Owners Ltd.||Company registration Number 10215052|

 Again, it is repeated here for good order that this provision relates solely to the two main dimensions of the Holidaymakers activity, which have been identified in the past on other sites as problematic.

 Firstly, there is the situation where someone manages to list a property on our site that does not exist in any way shape or form as a rental property.
 We take extreme measures to vet property owners and ensure that our site does not become corrupt with any such property.
 In the very unlikely event that someone operates illegally and manages to scam a ‘spoof’ holiday home onto our web-site that does not exist, then naturally we want to recompense the holidaymaker for the payment that they have lost to a scammer and will give the issue our most urgent attention.
 (Subject to a limit of £2000)

-Clearly, and for the avoidance of doubt, this solely relates to spoof accommodation and does not relate to any other circumstance whatsoever including but not limited to; double booking, cancellations by owner, inappropriate accommodation or any other situation arising.
+Clearly, and for the avoidance of doubt, this solely relates to spoof accommodation or spoof companies and does not relate to any other circumstance whatsoever including but not limited to; double booking, cancellations by owner, inappropriate accommodation or any other situation arising.

 Secondly, there is a situation where Holidaymakers and Holiday-home owners discuss matters via email.
 At some point scammers hi-jack the email of the holiday-home owner and continue discussions with the holidaymaker purporting to be the Holiday-home owner.
 The scammer then asks via email or phone for payment into their account and the holidaymaker unwittingly pays the scammer in stead of the Holiday-home owner.

 Again, on other sites, a significant number of Holiday-home owners have not received their payment and the Holidaymaker has been scammed out of their money as a result of this email ‘phishing’.